tmray/tmray.github.com/_drafts/how-martin-mull-and-fred-willard-changed-my-musical-path.md

 layout: post
 title: How Martin Mull and Fred Willard changed my musical path forever
 ---
 In my 20's I was really looking for something different.

-Nirvana had just broken out to the mainstream world which was a good thing.
+**Nirvana** had just broken out to the mainstream world, which was a good thing.

 The problem was, after that every existing band decided to make a grunge album.
 Labels would sign anyone from Seattle.